Вроджений і набутий дефіцит інгібітора С1

 Recombinant C1 inhibitor has similar protease inhibitory activity but a shorter half-life than plasma-derived C1 inhibitor (1).

-If none of these drugs is available, fresh frozen plasma or, in the European Union, tranexamic acid has been used.
-A recombinant form of C1 inhibitor, recombinant C1 inhibitor, is also available.
+If none of these medications is available, fresh frozen plasma or, in the European Union, tranexamic acid has been used.

 If the airways are affected, securing an airway is the highest priority.
 Epinephrine may provide transient benefit in acute attacks when airways are involved.
 However, the benefit may not be sufficient or may be temporary; then endotracheal intubation may be necessary.
 Corticosteroids and antihistamines are not effective.